 Read more about NYU’s Business and Economic Reporting course at this link.

-Director of Financial Journalism MA and Marjorie Deane Professor of Financial Journalism
+Marjorie Deane Professor of Financial Journalism

 City, University of London

 Before joining City University, Professor Schifferes was economics correspondent for BBC News Online, co-ordinating coverage of the credit crunch, the Asian financial crisis, the Enron scandal, and the launch of the euro.
 He reported from the USA during the sub-prime crisis, the Iraq war and the Obama election and from Bangalore, Shanghai and Detroit on globalisation and its discontents.
 Previously he was a television producer for programmes including On the Record and the Money Programme (BBC) and Weekend World (LWT) as well as a documentary film maker (Breadline Britain, Fortune, and The Making of Modern London for LWT).
+Professor Schifferes retired in 2017.

 Read more about City’s Financial Journalism course at this link.